msyk/FMDataAPI/README.md

   Bug fixes were made in the sort parameter.
   A date format parameter was added.
   The FileMakerLayout::update method does nothing if the second parameter is null or {}.
 (Thanks to @filiptorphage-mjuk)
-- xxxx-xx-xx: [Ver.35] Next release version
+- 2025-08-23: [Ver.35]
   Bug fix for the script parameter (Thanks to @frankeg).
+  Also, bug fix for script parameter to keep the old way myself.
+- xxxx-xx-xx: [Ver.36] Next release version